Adamant-im/adamant-notificationService/README.md

 ## Application
 There are two main parts:

-**ANSRegistrationService** — device sends its unique token to this Service, and the Service saves it into the database.

 **ANSPollingWorker** — console application that polls ADAMANT nodes for new transactions and checks for registered devices of receivers.
 If there is a registered device for the recipient of the transaction — sends a notification.

 **ANSSignalsRegistration** - console application that polls ADAMANT nodes for new service signals (transaction with chat asset, ChatType = 3) for device tokens.
 Message payload must be serialized in JSON and encrypted as other chat transactions.